particle-iot/docs/src/content/tutorials/device-cloud/ota-updates.md

 - For initial testing, you might deploy to only one device.
 This might be the device sitting on your desk, for easy access to the debugging USB serial port, for example.
 - Once you've verified the functionality, you may choose to deploy to a subset of your devices using groups.
 - Finally, you can roll out the release to all of your devices.

+### Gradual vs. Immediate Firmware Updates

+Once you've decided to release your firmware to your devices, the default is a gradual roll-out.
+This deploys new releases to devices when they reconnect to the Particle Device Cloud.
+This offers the least disruption, since the device was already in the process of reconnecting.
+Historically, this was the only option.

+Immediate Firmware Updates makes it possible to roll out your firmware more rapidly, and also provides fine-grained control over finding a safe time to update devices, controlled by the device itself.
+For example, consider an electric scooter controller.
+It could defer updates until the device was parked, for example.

 ### Firmware Releases